5 Misconceptions About Eating Disorders

 While eating disorders have historically been associated with heterosexual white females, they affect people of all ethnicities, sexual orientation, gender and religion.
 Despite subclinical eating disordered behaviors being as common among men as they are women, men are less likely to seek treatment due to sociocultural stigmas.

-Eating disorders are cured when a normal weight is established.
+Misconception 5: Eating disorders are cured when a normal weight is established.

 Although weight recovery, full nutrition and the cessation of eating disorder behaviors are necessary for recovery, the psychological aspect of eating disorders must be addressed and treated.
-Most patients require a variety of treatments to address the underlying causes of an eating disorder, such as psychotherapy, medication, and social + lifestyle changes.
+Most patients require a variety of treatments to address the underlying causes of a disorder, such as psychotherapy, medication, and social + lifestyle changes.